 The first thorough assessment of the ultrastructural diversity of Middle and Late Jurassic serpulid tubes has been conducted.
-The obtained data reveal a characteristic of the Jurassic serpulids, a relatively low diversity of ultrastructural fabrics, which generally correspond to certain clades recognized among extant taxa.
+The obtained data reveal a characteristic of Jurassic serpulids, a relatively low diversity of ultrastructural fabrics, which generally correspond to certain clades.
 Amongst 12 taxa representing two (Filograninae and Serpulinae) of the three main serpulid clades, six of them possess tube walls composed of a single layer, and six are two-layered.
 There are certain evolutionary trends in tube ultrastructures.
 The representatives of the clade Filograninae are single-layered and have their tube walls built of a primitive, irregularly oriented prismatic microstructure (IOP).
-The majority of members of possibly apomorphic clade Serpulinae possess two-layered tube walls, where the denser, external layer is composed of oriented, prismatic microstructures (either spherulitic (SPHP) or simple (SP)), and the internal is irregularly oriented prismatic (IOP).
+The majority of members of possibly apomorphic clade Serpulinae possess two-layered tube walls, where the denser, external layer is composed of oriented, prismatic microstructures (either spherulitic (SPHP) or simple(SP)), and the internal is irregularly oriented prismatic (IOP).
 The exceptions are Placostegus planorbiformis and the genus Cementula, which are single-layered, and built of simple prismatic structure (SP).

 Serpulid tube ultrastructures reflect their biomineralization abilities providing important paleoecological signatures.
 Formation of the regularly oriented microstructures of Serpulinae requires a higher biological control over biomineralization compared to the more primitive, anisotropic microstructures of Filograninae.
 The development of serpulid ultrastructure diversity was likely triggered by the evolutionary importance of the tubes for this group.
-A variety of microstructure types and the ability to form multi-layered tubes allowed serpulids to employ different morphogenetic programs, which had an impact on their functional utilization.
+The formation of dense outer protective layers in serpulids was presumably induced by increased predation rates during the Mesozoic Marine Revolution.
+A variety of microstructure kinds and the ability to form multi-layered tubes allowed serpulids to employ different morphogenetic programs, which had an impact on their functional utilization.

-The differences in the biomineralization system between serpulids and other tubedwelling polychaetes resulted from the importance of tubes for the former taxon.
+The differences in the biomineralization system between serpulids and other tube-dwelling polychaetes resulted from the importance of tubes for the former taxon.
 The complex biomineralization system of serpulids resulted in a multiplicity of forms and an ability to form robust, strongly ornamented tubes, which mechanically strengthened their durability.
 Although higher energy expenditure of skeletal secretion decreased the rate of tube formation, the solid attachment and skeleton robustness allowed for a competitive advantage over other encrusters.
 Conversely, sabellid primitive biomineralization abilities presumably were elicited by the unimportance of skeleton for this taxon resulting in a simplicity of forms.
-On the other hand, it enabled a fast spreading over the substrate, shunning competition and disadvantageous conditions by utilizing an opportunistic strategy of quick tube elongation.